ULHPC/ulhpc-docs/docs/data/transfer.md

 $> rsync -avzu ~/devel/myproject aion-cluster:
 ```

-### Transfer from your local machine to a project directory on the remote cluster login node
+### Transfer from your local machine to a project directory on the remote cluster

 When transferring data to a project directory you should keep the group and group permissions imposed by the project directory and quota.
 Therefore you need to add the options `--no-p --no-g` to your rsync command: